billhuang56/job-miner/README.md

 ### Batch Processing
 #### XML-Parquet Conversion
-Raw scrapped data was in XML format.
-It was converted to Parquet using Databrick's Spark-XML package for the following reasons:
+Raw scrapped data was in '''XML''' format.
+It was converted to Parquet using Databrick's '''Spark-XML''' package for the following reasons:
  * Reduce the overall data size
  * Standardize raw data format
  * Increase data ingestion speed